Find below complete policy content or download the official directive.

 2. Be responsible for the maintenance and monitoring of public social media postings and content;

 B. Limited internal access to social media has been granted for those in a sensitive position and who may use them in the performance of their assigned duties.
-Unless otherwise designated by the Chief of Police, access will be granted to members of the Public Information Office.
-The Public Information Officer shall serve as the Division’s Social Media Coordinator.
+Unless otherwise designated by the Chief of Police, access will be granted to members of the Office of Public Affairs.
+The Commander, Public Affairs, shall serve as the Division’s Social Media Coordinator.

 C. Social Media may be used by the Division for the following public safety and administrative purposes, including but not limited to: